 - Carrying and loading equipment and materials

-To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require sufficient on-site work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
+These certifications typically require passing an exam and may require a specific amount of work experience or continuing education credits.

-An HVAC helper's salary will be dependent on how much experience they have, the region where they work and which company they end up working for.
+The amount of money that an HVAC helper can earn will be dependent on their total experience, the region where they work and which company they end up working for.

-According to the Bureau of Labor Statistics, typical starting wage for HVAC helpers is around $37,000, although some HVAC helpers can eventually earn more.
-With experience and completing more training, HVAC helpers can transition to becoming truly professional HVAC technicians, earning higher average salaries.
+According to the Bureau of Labor Statistics, typical starting wage for HVAC helpers hovers around $37,000, though a few HVAC helpers may earn more or less than this amount.
+With experience and additional training, HVAC helpers may be able to advance to become fully certified HVAC technicians, earning higher average salaries.

-Generally, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+Overall, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.